ramizhajj1/cse15l-lab-reports/LabReport4.md

 ![Image](nano.jpeg)

  The keys I used were nano L"tab" .java, then "enter" "right""right""right""right""right""right""right""right""right""right""right""right" "ctrl x" "backspace" then "enter".
-The reason for all these commands is so that we can use nano to edit a file, and then L + "tab" so that badh autocompletes the rest of the file.
+The reason for all these commands is so that we can use nano to edit a file, and then L + "tab" so that bash autocompletes the rest of the file.
 Then, I enter the editor.
 I use nano to scroll to the line where the error is, then I use backspace to delete the part that was wrong.
 I use ctrl x to exit the editor, and I use y to save the changes and confirm.

 ## Run the tests, demonstrating that they now succeed